stazz/Backend/Source/Sample/README.md

 Once the server has started up (the first startup might be quite slow, as all required packages are downloaded), it should stop at text `Now listening on: https://localhost:5413`.
 Then, you can fire up browser and navigate to the `https://localhost:5413/public/` address, and follow instructions on the page to test out the sample.

+**Note for Firefox!** Because the sample uses self-signed certificate, you will get a warning.
+You must click on 'Advanced' and then 'Add exception' in order to proceed.

-**Note for Chrome!** You must start Chrome with arguments `--ignore-certificate-errors --unsafely-treat-insecure-origin-as-secure=https://localhost:5413 --user-data-dir=/path/to/some/directory`.
+**Note for Chrome!** Because the sample uses self-signed ceritificate, you must start Chrome with arguments `--ignore-certificate-errors --unsafely-treat-insecure-origin-as-secure=https://localhost:5413 --user-data-dir=/path/to/some/directory`.
 Otherwise you will get SSL errors and the sample won't work, since [Service Worker](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers) won't load.

 **Note for Edge!** Currently, Service Workers are not yet implemented in Edge.
 Please use Firefox or Chrome instead.